http4k/www/src/website/content/news/http4k_v5/index.md

 Once created, plugins can be installed into the `FakeOpenAI` server, and expose a standard http4k `HttpHandler` which means they can be tested in memory, run locally standalone, or composed into part of a larger http4k application.
 It's pretty neat and we can't wait to see what the community uses it for!

-There's a full example of how to build a plugin with the http4k-connect-openai-plugin SDK and deploy it to AWS Lambda with Pulumi - see [the repo] for details.

 #### Removal of deprecated and unsupported features

 As part of the major release cycle, we’re removing all code marked as deprecated in v3 of http4k-connect.